center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

+.. _Question 2:
 Question 2: What could go wrong?
 ================================

 .. figure:: /Graphics/Question2Graphic.png
     :alt: Question 2 overview graphic
-    :scale: 75%
+    :scale: 30%
     :align: center

-    Question 2 Overview
+    Question 2 Overview (Click to Enlarge)

 The process outlined in Question 1 derives critical assets within a particular system.
 In Question 2, we identify and prioritize threats to those assets.
-ATT&CK will serve as the framework through which we map and discuss threats to our system.
+MITRE ATT&CK® will serve as the framework through which we map and discuss threats to our system.
 While our analysis will go beyond the tactics, techniques, and procedures (TTPs) found within ATT&CK, its value as a language for detailing adversary behaviors makes it a central part of our approach.
 ATT&CK’s widespread use within the CTI community and its comprehensive classification system allow us to draw upon existing threat data while still integrating additional threats not yet captured in public reporting.

-For more information on MITRE ATT&CK, see `these resources <https://attack.mitre.org/resources/learn-more-about-attack/>`_.
+For more information on ATT&CK, see `these resources <https://attack.mitre.org/resources/learn-more-about-attack/>`_.

 Theory vs. Evidence
 -------------------